vilsi12/Remote-Workout-AI/README.md

 ## **Acknowledgments**
 Open Source Libraries: Special thanks to TensorFlow, ML Kit, and Firebase for providing robust tools and resources.
-Developers & Contributors: We appreciate the hard work and dedication of all developers who contributed to this project.
+Developer: We appreciate the hard work and dedication of all developers who contributed to this project.

+Project - VIlsi Jain